joelpurra/editdidwhat/README.md

 console.log("diffLineCurrent", diffLineCurrent); // The text is corrected. console.log("diffLineReplaced", diffLineReplaced); // New string with the corrected line replaced.
 ```

 ## Dependencies

 EditDidWhat does not have any runtime dependencies.

 ## Browser compatibility
 Should be compatible with any javascript-enabled browser.
-You are encouraged to [run the EditDidWhat test suite](https://joelpurra.github.io/editdidwhat/test/) and then report any issues.
+You are encouraged to [run the EditDidWhat test suite](https://joelpurra.com/projects/editdidwhat/docs/test/) and then report any issues.

-## License
-Developed for PTS by Joel Purra <https://joelpurra.com/>
+---

-Copyright (c) 2011, 2012, 2013, 2014, 2015, The Swedish Post and Telecom Authority (PTS)
+[EditDidWhat](https://joelpurra.com/projects/editdidwhat/) copyright &copy; 2011, 2012, 2013, 2014, 2015, The Swedish Post and Telecom Authority (PTS).
 All rights reserved.
 Released under the BSD license.
+Developed for PTS by [Joel Purra](https://joelpurra.com/)